Huanshere/VideoLingo/docs/install_locally_en.md

    c.
 Using other trained models:
    - Place the model files in `GPT_weights_v2` and `SoVITS_weights_v2` respectively.
    - Refer to method a, rename and modify the paths in `tts_infer.yaml` to point to your two models.
-   - Refer to method a, place the reference audio to be used later in the same directory as the `yaml` file, named `CharacterName_ContentofAudio.wav` or `.mp3`
+   - Refer to method a, place the reference audio to be used later in the same directory as the `yaml` file, named `YourFavoriteCharacterName_ContentofAudio.wav` or `.mp3`

    ```
    # Directory structure example